earlbabson/Forecasting_Prescription/README.md

 The objective of the project is to forecast the number of antidiabetic drug prescriptions in Australia, from 1991 to 2008.
-Solving this problem would allow us to gauge the production of antidiabetic drugs.
-So that we can produce enough to meet the demand and also avoid overproduction.
+Solving this problem would allow us to gauge the production of antidiabetic drugs; So, that we can produce enough to meet demand and avoid overproduction.